 Salary for a Flight Nurse

 As with a nursing career, your expected salary will vary based on your previous experience.
 However, flight nursing is an extremely competitive industry so if you are pursuing this career, do not bid yourself out of a position as there are many other nurses who are eager to fill your spot.

 The salary for flight nurses varies from state to state and it is also influenced by your proximity to larger cities.
 In the United States, the average estimated salary for a flight nurse ranges from $65,000 – $70,000 per year.
 More information on salary ranges and state-specific amounts can be found at Flight Nurse HQ.

 Adrenaline junkies will definitely get their share of the excite-driven chemical.
 Flight nursing is face-paced and dynamic and you must be able to adapt and change at a moment’s notice.
 You also need to be ok with flying, because that’s a pretty big job requirement.
 There’s also a considerable amount of alphabet soup and certifications that you have to acquire and maintain, so it isn’t for the lazy.

 Your first year as a nurse is daunting.
 You need someone in your corner telling you what your managers really need from you, helping you learn to interact with your preceptor, and really just manage your life.
 Find all that an more with the FreshRN VIP - Membership.I'm Ready to Thrive

 Insight From a Flight Nurse

 Beth, like many flight nurses before her, had some misconceptions about some of the requirements for becoming a flight nurse.
-The first one being that flight nurses must weight less 125 lbs, which is simply not true.
+The first one is that flight nurses must weigh less than 125 lbs, which is simply not true.
 She stated the maximum weight for a female flight nurse is 240lbs.
 So most won’t have to go on any major diets to be considered for a role.
 However, the job is physically demanding and you should be in shape to perform.